 These efforts are in pursuit of our vision of innovative, connected, and sustainable communities prospering alongside regional and global ecosystems.

 A group of passionate stakeholders have come together to help achieve Zero Waste in the Yukon.
-The stakeholder group is made up of a broad representation of organizations from across the Yukon and is lead by Yukon Government Department of Community Services, City of Whitehorse, Raven Recycling, Yukon Government Department of Education, Yukon Chamber of Commerce, Whitehorse Chamber of Commerce, Yukon College, the Village of Haines Junction and the Town of Watson Lake.
+The stakeholder group is made up of a broad representation of organizations from across the Yukon, including Yukon Government, municipalities, businesses and non-profit organizations.

 If you would like to get involved as a stakeholder or supporter, please contact us at email@example.com